-Orient the core curves $\alpha_i$ so that they run anticlockwise when drawn as in \cref{braidsurfaceexample}.
-Let $\Sigma_\Gamma$ and $\gamma_i$ be the surface and the twist curves, respectively, obtained by the construction described in \cref{checkopenbooks} applied to the linking graph~$\Gamma$ of $\beta$.
+Here we orient the core curves $\alpha_i$ so that they run anticlockwise when drawn as in \cref{braidsurfaceexample}.

 \emph{Claim.
 There exists a homeomorphism from $\Sigma_\beta$ to $\Sigma_\Gamma$, sending the oriented core curves $\alpha_i$ to the oriented twist curves $\gamma_i$.}

 Define a bijection $f$ from the intersection points of the core curves $\alpha_i$ to the intersection points of the twist curves~$\gamma_i$.
 Such a bijection exists, since by construction, both sets of intersection points are in a natural bijection with the set of edges of~$\Gamma$.
 This bijection $f$ can be extended to a homeomorphism $F:\bigcup\alpha_i \to \bigcup\gamma_i$, respecting the orientations of the curves $\alpha_i$ and~$\gamma_i$.
 This extension is possible since the cyclic order in which a core curve $\alpha_i$ intersects other core curves $\alpha_j$ equals the cyclic order of the edges incident to the vertex corresponding to~$\alpha_i$.
 By construction, the same holds for the curves~$\gamma_i$.